-Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
+1. Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
 Nicotine patches or other medications used in a tobacco cessation program may only be possessed in accordance with district policy JHCD.

-First Offense: Confiscation of prohibited product.
+First Offense: Confiscation of prohibited products.
 Principal/Student conference, detention, or in-school suspension.
-Subsequent Confiscation of prohibited product.
-Detention, in-school Offense: suspension, or 1-10 days out-of-school suspension.
+Subsequent Offense: Confiscation of prohibited products.
+Detention, in-school suspension, or 1-10 days out-of-school suspension.

-Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
+2. Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
 Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD.

-First Offense: Confiscation of prohibited product.
-Principal/Student conference, detention, in-school suspension, or 1-3 days out-of-school suspension.
-Subsequent Offense: Confiscation of prohibited product.
+First Offense: Confiscation of suspension, or 1- · · · Principal/Student pension. conference, detention, in-school

+Subsequent Offense: Confiscation suspension. of prohibited products.
 In-school suspension or 1-10 days out-of-school suspension.

-Truancy or Tardiness (see Board policy JEDA) - Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time class or school begins, as determined by the district.
+Truancy or Tardiness (Board policy JEDA) - Absence from school without the knowledge and consent of parents/guardians and the school administration; excessive non-justifiable absences, even with the consent of parents/guardians; arriving after the expected time class or school begins, as determined by the district.

-1 0 ,

-First Offense: Principal/Student conference, detention, or 1-3 days in-school

-suspension.

-Subsequent Detention or 3-10 days in-school suspension, and removal from
+First Offense: Principal/Student conference, detention, or 1-3 days in-school suspension.
+Subsequent Offense: Detention or 3-10 days in-school suspension, and removal from extracurricular activities.

-Offense: extracurricular activities.